This blog was originally delivered as a talk at IoT Tech Expo Global 2018.

 Is it useful?

 Does your product solve an actual issue for people?
-IoT is full of XXXX products that actually deliver no value past the gimmick of being internet connected, like smart kettles.
+IoT is full of unnecessary products that actually deliver no value past the gimmick of being internet connected, like smart kettles.
 (Twitter user @internetofshit has an excellent collection of these examples.)

 Generally, we find that many connected product companies we work with are using IoT to measure something or help create a better world - like making better use of energy, reducing waste, optimising people’s time.